Overview

 What is the graduation rate at University of Michigan-Ann Arbor?

-93% of students who start at University of Michigan-Ann Arbor end up finishing their degree within six years of enrolling.
+93% of students who start at University of Michigan-Ann Arbor finish their degree within six years of enrolling.
 This is 35% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Michigan-Ann Arbor go on to earn?

-10 years after starting school at University of Michigan-Ann Arbor, the median earnings among students who received federal financial aid was $83,648.
+The median income of students 10 years after starting at University of Michigan-Ann Arbor is $83,648.
 This is $33,257 more than the national median.

 How much do students at UMich take out in loans?

-Graduates of UMich have to take out a median of $19,500 in federal student loans.
-This is $6,000 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of UMich take out a median of $19,500 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources